thecodedsurveyor/ai-chat/PROJECT_SUMMARY.md

-# AI Chatbot - Project Summary
+# NeuronFlow - Project Summary

-## 🌟 Project Overview
+## 🧠 Advanced AI Conversational Platform

-The AI Chatbot is an advanced conversational AI platform built with React, TypeScript, and PWA technologies.
+The NeuronFlow is an advanced conversational AI platform built with React, TypeScript, and PWA technologies.
 It features multiple AI personalities, offline functionality, and a beautiful mobile-first interface.

 ## 🚀 Key Features